Yunzez/verilog-synth-path-check/README.md

 # (Use this to isolate the hardware model for standalone use)
 verilator -cc top.v -Mdir obj_dir

+# you can also try this test bench to see if your verilator works correctly by doing
+verilator -cc top.v --exe testbench.cpp -Mdir obj_dir
+make -C obj_dir -f Vtop.mk Vtop
+./obj_dir/Vtop

 # Step 3: Build the Verilated model with your testbench
 make -C obj_dir -f Vtop.mk Vtop